 Annual preventive maintenance for your garage door is necessary, and if you have reasonable DIY skills, you can do most of the work yourself.
 If you prefer, you can bring in a certified garage door technician to return your door to peak operating efficiency.
-Your friendly Overhead Door distributor will be happy to provide you with a qualified professional to perform your inspection and maintenance.
 A great time to check your garage doors is before the weather turns warm or at the end of the summer season.

 You'll need a few tools and supplies to maintain your door: